sttoracle/ORACASB/README.md

 ### **STEP 11** Auto remediate a security control risk event .

-In this step we'll automatically remediate one pf the security control Risk events.
+In this step we'll automatically remediate one of the security control Risk events.

 Select the "Enable clickjack protection..." incident in the list of incidents and under the Action column select the "View incident" dropdown option.